Rabbil1/Skill_Sync_Internship/README.md

 - **Task 2: Web Scraper**
   - Web scapping using python getting data from a website and printing it into excel

-- **Task 3: [Title/Description]**
+- **Task 3: AES cryptographic algorithm**
   - I implemented the AES cryptographic algorithm in Python.
-This powerful encryption technique ensures the utmost security for sensitive data, making it virtually
+This powerful encryption technique ensures the utmost security for sensitive data, making it virtually   impossible for unauthorized users to access or decipher.

-     impossible for unauthorized users to access or decipher.
+-**Task 4: []**
 Feel free to explore each task, and don't hesitate to provide feedback or suggestions. 🚀

 ## Cyber Security Internship at Skill Sync